ChelsiGarg/password-generator/README.md

  A random password generator

  This is my another solo project built while learning javascript course from scrimba.
 I have took the help from "https://youtu.be/Xrsb9SiF3a8" to get an overview as how to create this website.

+ You can view the site by clicking on "https://random-password-generator-basic.netlify.app"